A Guide to Exploring Downtown Greenville, South Carolina

 Pomegranate Cafe – Excellent Veggie Kabobs and a gorgeous outdoor patio

-Rick’s Deli – A simple casual deli with excellent housemade sandwiches, delicious deli sides, and a comfortable laid-back ambiance.
+Rick’s Deli – A simple casual deli featuring excellent housemade sandwiches, delicious deli sides, and a comfortable laid-back ambiance.
 Nice patio for the summer season!
+Update: Rick’s closed in 2022.

 Roost – Located inside the Hyatt, this local farm-to-table gem offers a fantastic weekday Harvest soup and salad bar, featuring fresh local produce and homemade soups.